xsf3190/oracle-to-github-backup/README.md

 This repository contains code and data backed up daily from the ORACLE database that is the central component of the adfreesites web application.

 Data is backed up as a schema export dump file encrypted with a randomly generated complex password.
-An unencrypted metadata only version is created at the same time.

 Includes DDL metadata extracts of tables and packages for quick reference.